team19-haql/haql-rover/doc/src/installation.md

 # Installation

+*The physical rover should have all software preinstalled and you can look at [jetson](./hardware/jetson.md#usage) for rover specific instructions*

 I highly recomend using ubuntu.
 If you are on windows, use the wsl subsystem.
 If you are on mac, you are on your own.